 Love Nevermore – by L.M.
 Wasylciw

-A woman’s story of betrayal and loss.
+A woman’s story of loss, betrayal, abuse and mental illness.

 Consumed with sorrow, Alexis vowed to never love again.
 When she was most vulnerable, Steve swept into her life, rescuing her like a knight in shining armour.
 The walls that protected her heart crumbled and fell.
 After all that grief it felt so good to be alive – to be loved.